 If you have never heard of brown butter, let me bring a little joy to your world.

-Brown butter is essentially nothing more than caramelized butter.
-If you’d made clarified butter, you’ve gone 3/4 of the way to making brown butter.
+It is essentially nothing more than caramelized butter.
+If you’d made clarified butter, you’ve gone 3/4 of the way to making this butter.

 Melt the butter over medium heat and let it bubble.
 The milk solids will start to really separate from the liquid butter and as they cook they will turn golden and then a darker brown.
 You won’t need to stir it much–just don’t answer the door or the phone while the butter is cooking.
 Like caramelized sugar, it can go from perfect to burnt in a matter of seconds.